-12 I am testifying in support of the Company's proposed Energy Cloud Program (the A. "CEF-EC" or "Program"), which is part of PSE&G's Clean Energy Future ("CEF") 13 14 initiative.
-The CEF-EC will establish a business and technology operating model that 15 enables a number of customer, community, and company smart energy capabilities, or "use 16 cases."
-At the core of this Program is the deployment of advanced metering infrastructure 17 ("AMI"), comprised of approximately 2.2 million electric "smart" meters, as well as 18 communications and back-office systems.
-The initial deployment of the CEF-EC ("Release 19 1") will be an installation of an intelligent energy service platform ("iESP") across the 20 Company's electric service territory, and the initiation of 22 foundational and advanced 21 capabilities or "use cases" that will make use of and maximize the value of the iESP.
-The 22 purpose of the CEF-EC component of the CEF filing is to obtain approval from the Board of 23 Public Utilities ("BPU" or the "Board") to proceed with the CEF-EC Release 1 plan and 24 business case.
+12 A. I am testifying in support of the Company's proposed Energy Cloud Program (the "CEF-EC" or "Program"), which is part of PSE&G's Clean Energy Future ("CEF") filing.
+The CEF-EC 13 14 will establish a business and technology operating model that enables a number of customer, 15 community, and company smart energy capabilities, or "use cases."
+At the core of this Program 16 is the deployment of advanced metering infrastructure ("AMI"), comprised of approximately 2.2 17 million electric "smart" meters, as well as communications and back-office systems.
+The initial 18 deployment of the CEF-EC ("Release 1") will be an installation of an intelligent energy service 19 platform ("iESP") across the Company's electric service territory, and the initiation of 22 20 foundational and advanced capabilities or "use cases" that will make use of and maximize the 21 value of the iESP.
+The purpose of the CEF-EC component of the CEF filing is to obtain approval 22 from the Board of Public Utilities ("BPU" or the "Board") to proceed with the CEF-EC Release 1 23 plan and business case.